gaolichuang/cc_open_stack_addon/README.md

 >desc: monitor internal service, which use amqp rpc in manager
 >first should change some code, if eventlet thread hang, add greenthread.sleep at  nova/openstack/common/rpc/amqp.py  waiter.put
 >use bascrpc  ping fuction to implement this monitor

+### project: ssl
+>desc:   use for nova-novncproxy support ssl request, script use to generator ssl certification